ElliottWaterman/VR_Group_Assignment/README.md

 ```
 It is now that __conflicts__ may emerge, if for example you have edited the same lines in a certain file as someone else who has committed to master.

-It is __your job__ to resolve these changes (beacuse you are the one who wants to commit to master), so please take care to ensure that you __keep both your changes and the changes in master__.
+It is __your job__ to resolve these changes (because you are the one who wants to commit to master), so please take care to ensure that you __keep both your changes and the changes in master__.
 Once the conflicts have been resolved and the respective files saved:
 ```
   git add .
   git commit -m "Merge: resolved conflicts"